 Despite the many similarities, refugees faced substantial opposition from the local population.
-According to historical accounts, they were often treated as inferiors and strangers.12 One reason for this hostility was the scarcity of housing.13
+According to historical accounts, they were often treated as inferiors and strangers.
+One reason for this hostility was the scarcity of housing.

 The 1945-1949 occupation period in West Germany The economic and social policies across the four occupation zones in post-WWII Germany were supposed to be coordinated by the Allied Control Council established in August 1945, and in some instances this worked as intended.
 For example, up until 1948, the four occupation zones followed a common tax policy, as agreed upon by the council (Franzen, 1994).
 Over time, coordination through the council deteriorated due to increasing disagreement between the Soviet Union and the Western Allies (Koop, 2005, p.
 15ff.).
 However, the Western Allies continued to cooperate in many policy areas.
 In 1947, Britain and the US merged their occupation zones into the Bizone.
 Starting in 1948, the Bizone coordinated its policies closely with the French occupation zone.
 For example, in 1948, the Bizone and the French occupation zone together introduced the currency reform, merged their offices to manage the foreign trade of their occupation zones into the Joint Export Import Agency, abolished all controls at the occupation-zone borders, agreed on the same food rations, and jointly entered the European Recovery Program to implement the Marshall Plan (Pünder, 1966).
 The Bizone and the French occupation zone also jointly implemented a tax reform in 1948 (e.g., Franzen, 1994, p.
 34).
-The close policy coordination among the three Western powers paved the way for the dissolution of their occupation zones and the foundation of the Federal Republic of Germany in 1949.14
+The close policy coordination among the three Western powers paved the way for the dissolution of their occupation zones and the foundation of the Federal Republic of Germany in 1949.

 The foundation of Baden-Württemberg In South-West Germany, the US and France had structured their occupation zones into three states during the occupation period.
 In the US zone, the new state of Württemberg-Baden unified the northern parts of the two historical states of Baden and Württemberg.
-In the French zone, the southern parts of these historical states became part of the new states of Baden and Württembergmany and find no differences between refugees and the local population in the pre-WWII age structure, education, employment and occupational status, and house ownership.
-The only difference is that a larger share of refugees was employed in the agricultural sector before WWII.
-Peters (2021) reports very similar findings.
-Based on survey data from 1982 and 1990, Schmidt (1997) shows that education, employment, industry structure, and earnings of refugees and locals remained similar in later periods.
+In the French zone, the southern parts of these historical states became part of the new states of Baden and Württemberg-Hohenzollern (Matz, 2003).
+All three South-West German states joined the Federal Republic of Germany in 1949.
+There had been discussion, promoted by the Western Allies, on how to restructure the South-West German states since 1948 (Matz, 2003).
+It took, employment, industry structure, and earnings of refugees and locals remained similar in later periods.

-12For instance, Literature Nobel laureate Günter Grass, himself a refugee, describes the hostility faced by refugees in Grass (2007).
+&lt;sup>12For instance, Literature Nobel laureate Günter Grass, himself a refugee, describes the hostility faced by refugees in Grass (2007).

-$^{^{13}}$ Housing scarcity was the product of the large number of refugees and war destruction.
+$^{13}\mathrm{Housing}$ scarcity was the product of the large number of refugees and war destruction.
 In many cases, the occupying powers forced locals to host refugees.
 Using census data from 1950 for counties along the 1945-1949 occupation-zone border in South-West Germany, we find that 65% of refugees lived as subtenants, about 8% lived in emergency shelters or camps, and 27% lived in normal housing.

-14France, the UK, and the US reserved veto power and ultimate authority over sensitive policy areas in an Occupation Statute until the Bonn-Paris conventions put an official end to the Allied occupation of West Germany in 1955.
+&lt;sup>14France, the UK, and the US reserved veto power and ultimate authority over sensitive policy areas in an Occupation Statute until the Bonn-Paris conventions put an official end to the Allied occupation of West Germany in 1955.